 The only way to protect your business from identity theft is to educate your employees and remain alert to scams.
+You should especially consider teaching employees about authentication vs. verification.
 You can also purchase identity theft protection through vendors who offer identity protection services.
 If you follow the best practices given above, you’ll greatly increase your chances of safeguarding your customers’ identity from theft.

 PWC.
 Consumer Intelligence Series: Protect.me.
 2020, September. https://www.pwc.com/us/en/services/consulting/library/consumer-intelligence-series/cybersecurity-protect-me.html